turingschool-examples/introductory-static-site/README.md

 }
 ```

 Great!
 Now let's get those `<li>` elements to be in a row instead of stacked on top of each other.
 Like we found with with our h1, `<li>` is a block level element.
-A simple approach to make them align horizontally rather than vertically is to change the `<li>` from block level elements (the default) to inline elements.
+A simple approach to make them align horizontally rather than vertically is to change the `<li>` tags from block level elements (the default) to inline elements.
 This will allow them to all sit next to each other on the same row.
 Here's the code:

 ```CSS
 header h1 {